-Remember, if you are in the hourly calculator you’ll have that extra “Rates Information” section to be able to enter your hourly rate.
-This will auto-populate the Gross Pay field and defaults to the gross pay per pay period.
-This is fine unless you want to see how much you make a year.
+For hourly, you’ll have that extra “Rates Information” section to be able to enter your hourly rate.
+This will auto-populate the Gross Pay field—rather than needing to manually add your gross pay—and defaults to the gross pay per pay period.

-You’ll want to enter the number of hours you usually work in however long your standard pay period is.
-So if you get paid every two weeks and always work 80 hours in that two week period, you’ll want to put “80” in the Hours #1 field.
+You’ll want to enter the number of hours you usually work in your standard pay period.
+So if you get paid every two weeks and always work 80 hours in that two week period, you’ll want to put “80” in the “Hours #1 field.”

 As an example, my filing status is Married and I currently claim 3 allowances on my federal taxes.
 I have no additional withholdings and am not exempt from any taxes.

-Next, enter in your state information.
+Next, enter your state information.
 Depending on your state, this section will look a little different.
 Illinois looks like this.

 There are buttons to add or remove deductions if you need to do so.
 Don’t forget to change the drop down from percentage to fixed amount for deductions that are set dollar amounts like medical premiums.

-After you are done with your deductions or determine you don’t have any right now, select the “Calculate” button at the bottom.
+After you are done with your deductions—or determine you don’t have any right now—select the “Calculate” button at the bottom.